 In the policy for the risk of excessive gearing, the Bank has determined that the leverage ratio may not be lower than 10%.
 The Bank thereby assesses that excessive leverage occurs at a leverage ratio below 10%.
-In terms of amount, this is equivalent to approximately DKK 10.4 billion

 Leverage according to CRR